presslabs/toplytics/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin for displaying most viewed content using data from a Google Analytics account.
-Relieves the DB from writing every click.
+Displays the most visited posts as a widget using data from Google Analytics.
+Safe to be used under high-traffic or low server resources.

 == Description ==
-Plugin for displaying most viewed content using data from a Google Analytics account.
-Relieves the DB from writing every click.
+This plugin displays the most visited posts as a widget using data extracted from Google Analytics.
+It is designed to work with high-traffic sites and all types of caching.

 = IMPORTANT! =
-Please configure your plugin options in Tools->Toplytics.
+You need to have Google Analytics active on your site for this plugin to work!

-= Features =
+= Features: =
-* Extract daily/weekly/monthly pageviews of posts from Google Analytics;
-* Connect to Google Analytics Account using OAuth method;
+* Connection with Google Analytics Account using OAuth method; the plugin doesn't store any passwords or account details;
-* Custom template support direct into your theme directory;
-* Widget support (`Most Visited Posts`);
+* Widget displaying most visited posts as simple links (*Most Visited Posts*);
-* i18l support;
-* Shortcode support: [toplytics period="week" numberposts="3" showviews="true"]
+* The widget can display the most viewed articles from the past day, week or month;
+* You can set the number of posts to be displayed between 1 and 20;
+* It can also display the number of views as counted by Google Analytics;
+* i18n support, requests for translations are more than welcomed;
+* **New:** custom templates for displaying the widget are now available and should be included in the active theme folder;
+* **New:** the plugin has a set of filters & hooks to be used from the theme files;
+* **New:** you can use some of the plugin's functions if the above are not enough for your customization needs.
+Check FAQ for details;
+* **New:** shortcodes are now supported for easier integration into posts/pages or other widgets.
+Check FAQ for details;

 == Installation ==

 = Installation =
-1. Upload `toplytics.zip` to the `/wp-content/plugins/` directory;
+1. Upload *toplytics.zip* to the */wp-content/plugins/* directory;
-2. Extract the `toplytics.zip` archive into the `/wp-content/plugins/` directory;
+2. Extract the *toplytics.zip* archive into the */wp-content/plugins/* directory;
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the *Plugins* menu in WordPress.

+Alternatively go into your WordPress dashboard and click on *Plugins -> Add Plugin* and search for Toplytics.
+Then click on *Install*, then on *Activate Now*.

 = Usage =
-Connect your plugin with Google Analytics Account from the `Tools->Toplytics` page;
+Connect your plugin with Google Analytics Account from the Settings page (*Settigns -> Toplytics*);
-Use your `Most Visited Posts` widget from the `Appearance->Widgets` page;
+Use the *Most Visited Posts* widget from the *Appearance->Widgets* page;

 == Frequently Asked Questions ==

 = Why should I use this plugin? =
-You should use this plugin if you want to display the most visited posts of your site, from Google Analytics statistics.
+You should use this plugin if you want to display the most visited posts of your site in a safe and stable way, with no risk of downtime or slowness, based on data from Google Analytics statistics.
+The plugin is built for high-traffic sites where counting every visitor's click loads up the DB and can potentially crash the site.

+= How often is the data from Google Analytics refreshed? = The data from GA is refreshed every 30 minutes.
+During this interval the information is safely stored using transients.

-= How can I use the plugin functionality outside the sidebar? = Here is a simple example:
+= How can I use the plugin functionality outside the sidebar? = Here is a simple example that displays the first 7 most visited posts in the past month, toghether with the number of views:

-<?php
+`<?php
 	$toplytics_args = array(
 		'period' => 'month',  // default=month (today/week/month)
 		'numberposts' => 7,   // default=5 (min=1/max=20)